-If the nonresident estate or trust does not provide to the Pennsylvania estate or trust a PA-41 Schedule RK-1 and NRK-1, the Pennsylvania estate or trust still must include and report the income from federal Form 1041 Schedule K- 1 as a single class of income; estate or trust income.
+If the nonresident estate or trust does not provide to the Pennsylvania estate or trust a PA-41 Schedule RK-1 and NRK-1, the Pennsylvania estate or trust still must include and report the income from federal Form 1041 Schedule K-

+1 as a single class of income; estate or trust income.
 The income from the federal Form 1041 Schedule K-1 should be added together to arrive at the estate or trust income to be reported for PA purposes.
 However, if any losses are reported on the federal Form 1041 Schedule K-1, only losses within the same PA class of income (usually gain or loss on the sale, exchange or disposition of property) may be netted with other gains in the same PA class of income.
-Losses from different PA classes of income may not be netted against income from another PA class of income when calculating the income from a federal Form 1041 Schedule K-1 is required to be included with the PA-41, Fiduciary Income Tax Return.
+Losses from different PA classes of income may not be netted against income from another PA class of income when calculating the income from a federal Form 1041 Schedule K-1.
+A copy of the federal Form 1041 Schedule K-1 is required to be included with the PA-41, Fiduciary Income Tax Return.